kujunda-seda/new-kingdoms/README.md

 # New Kingdoms Game Engine
 New Kingdoms is a game engine for coders.

+The main benefit of the New Kingdoms is not the code itself, but a readily implemented concept of decoupled and independently programmed object behaviours and their (optional) presentation.
+The code sets the minimal required interaction between the game layers, that bring those objects to life in a sandboxed universe.

-Please read the [New Kingdoms reference docs](https://newkingdoms.io) to understand how to create games with it, including the examples.
+Please read the [New Kingdoms reference docs](https://newkingdoms.io) to understand how to create games with it and follow the examples.

 There will be many changes to the engine after 1.0, but this should not discourage you from starting now.
 New Kingdoms is provided without packaging and is dedicated to public domain, so you can tailor it to your games' needs as you wish.

 <img alt="public domain" src="https://github.com/kujunda-seda/new-kingdoms/assets/25789576/76810063-52c4-4b7a-9213-df88387d1c99" height="33"/>

+## Installation
+New Kingdoms is provided as template code in `src` folder.
+It is very thin and all-modifiable.
+Copy the contents of the folder into your repo and run it in the project folder with `love ./` using terminal or with a shortcut using a [plugin](https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d) described below.

+To experiment with examples, check out to one of the `working-samples/` branches and run the code with `love src`.

 ## Prerequisites
 To create games with New Kingdoms you will need LÖVE framework, VS Code, and Lua Language Server.
 Instructions here are provided for macOS, but it will work on Linux and Windows as well.